-PED 163 Basic Aerobics (0-1) Provides a wide variety of aerobic fitness programs structured to tone and trim the body.
+PED 163 Basic Aerobics (0-1)

+Provides a wide variety of aerobic fitness programs structured to tone and trim the body.
 Vigorous exercise routines may be choreographed to music.
 Emphasis is on developing cardiovascular endurance, flexibility, muscular strength and endurance and movement efficiency.
+The fitness guidelines followed in this course are designed for the apparently healthy individual and are not designed for individuals with known heart, pulmonary or metabolic disease.
 May be repeated up to a maximum of 1 credit hour.

 PED 166 Advanced Aerobics (0-1) .50 hr.
 Provides a wide variety of advanced fitness programs structured to challenge the experienced student.
 Vigorous exercise routines may be choreographed to music.
 Emphasis is on developing a higher level of cardiovascular pulmonary endurance, flexibility, muscular strength and endurance and movement efficiency.
-May be repeated up to a maximum of one credit hour.
-Prerequisite: PED 163 with a grade of "C" or bet-
+The fitness auidelines followed in this course are designed for designed for individuals with known heart, pulmuapparently healthy individuals and are not nary or metabolic disease.
+PED 167 Jazz Dance I (0-2)

-PED 167 Jazz Dance I (0-2) 1 hr.
-Provides students with the elements of ballet. modern dance and Afro-Haitian to combine them. into a dance form that is idiomatic, syncopated and fast paced.
+Provides students with the elements of ballet. modern dance and Afro-Haitian to combine them into a dance form that is idiomatic, syncopated and fast paced.
 May be repeated up to a maximum of 2 credit hours.

-PED 168 Racquetball (0-1) Offers theory and practice, rules and scoring, methods of serve, forehand drive, backhand drive, lob, volley and footwork.
+PED 168 Racquetball (0-1)

+Offers theory and practice, rules and scoring, methods of serve, forehand drive, backhand drive, lob, volley and footwork.
 May be repeated up to a maximum of 1 credit hour.

-PED 169 Competitive .50 hr.
-Racquetball (0-1)
+PED 169 Competitive Racquetball (0-1)